 In 2002, the card scheme Union Pay was launched by the leading commercial banks.
 The brand has experienced strong growth since and has overtaken both Visa and Mastercard, both in terms of the number of cards issued and the value of transactions.
 In 2017, the scheme accounted for 44% of the world’s payment cards, according to RBR.

-China is also home to mobile payment giants Alipay – owned by Ant Financial – and WeChatPay – owned by Tencent – with over one billion and 700 million users respectively.
+China is also home to mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. giants Alipay – owned by Ant Financial – and WeChatPay – owned by Tencent – with over one billion and 700 million users respectively.
 By contrast, Apple Pay has 127 million worldwide.
 The explosive growth of both companies is largely based on their seamless integration with eCommerce, social media and other functions into user-friendly apps.

 China has also been heavily involved in crypto-currencies.
-According to Wired,” “China has 70 per cent of the world’s crypto-mining capacity, and over 70 per cent of that capacity is nestled in the mountains of Sichuan, where abundant hydroelectric power makes the price per kilowatt some of the cheapest anywhere in the world.”
+According to Wired,” “China has 70 per Fraction of a currency representing the hundredth of the unit of account. of the world’s crypto-mining capacity, and over 70 per cent of that capacity is nestled in the mountains of Sichuan, where abundant hydroelectric power makes the price per kilowatt some of the cheapest anywhere in the world.”

-These revolutionary developments have led some observers to predict that China is seeing a rapid decline in cash demand.
-In January 2018, The Wall Street Journal reported “The Cashless Society Has Arrived— Only It’s in China”; in November an article in Quartz concluded “China’s cashless economy threatens to leave its elderly – and their money – behind”.
+These revolutionary developments have led some observers to predict that China is seeing a rapid decline in Money in physical form such as banknotes and coins. demand.
+In January 2018, The Wall Street Journal reported “The Cashless Society Has Arrived— Only It’s in China”; in November an article in Quartz concluded “China’s cashless economy threatens to leave its elderly – and their From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More – behind”.

-However, according to data from the People’s Bank of China, currency in circulation is growing in China, and has been growing non-stop since 2008.
-Between 2008 and 2018, the value of cash in circulation has more than doubled as illustrated by the chart below.
+However, according to data from the People’s Bank of China, The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. in circulation is growing in China, and has been growing non-stop since 2008.
+Between 2008 and 2018, the value of The value (or number of units) of the banknotes and coins in circulation within an economy.
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in c...
+More has more than doubled as illustrated by the chart below.

 The number of ATMs has also been growing steadily, from 520 thousand units in 2013 to over 961 thousand in 2017, according to the Bank for International Settlements.